silentorb/software-production/tech-startup-business-strategy.md

 ## Strategy

+## Business

+* When a tech startup is creating its first product, it is not so much creating a product as it is creating a business

 ### Technology

 * It is a natural weakness of technology companies to put too much weight on technology